SaMoAAlamdari/Price-Optimizing/README.md

 - Defining price brackets and segments.
 - Applying dynamic pricing rules and comparing sales results.

+## Data
+The retail sales dataset used in this project is available [here](https://github.com/SaMoAAlamdari/Price-Optimizing/blob/main/retail_sales_dataset.csv).

 ## Contributing
 Feel free to contribute by creating pull requests, raising issues, or suggesting improvements.